Education

 What is a seminar?

-A subject matter expert or speaker usually leads the discussion and encourages attendees to ask questions and contribute to the discourse at the end.
-They’re typically conducted in person, but you can also host them online through video conferencing software.
+A subject matter expert (SME) or speaker usually leads the discussion and encourages attendees to ask questions and contribute to the discourse at the end.
+You can host these events in person or online with video conferencing software.

-The size, duration, and format largely depends on your specific needs and goals.
-But the key to a successful seminar is creating an environment that encourages active participation and open dialogue.
+The size, duration, and format of a seminar largely depends on your specific needs and goals.
+But the key to a successful event is creating an environment that encourages active participation and open dialogue.

 A picture of seminar attendees sitting in a venue